-We hope to share an appreciation for the special role that private landowners play in Vermonters’ recreational pursuits.
+Private landowners play a critical role in Vermonters’ recreational pursuits.
 Over 80% of VMBA chapters’ sanctioned trails are on private land.
 In may cases private land connects larger networks creating remarkable riding experiences.

-Through its advocacy, VMBA represents the interests of landowners by encouraging thoughtful relationships with chapters and providing clarity around Act 250 and landowner liability in Vermont.
-Further, VMBA is the only statewide outdoor recreation nonprofit in the country that has created opportunities for our chapters to utilize federal funding for projects on private land without seeking an easement.
-The association also provides insurance covering landowners that host mountain biking trails on their land.
-These resources are listed here.
-Please feel free to call the association with any questions.
+VMBA represents the interests of landowners by encouraging thoughtful relationships with Chapters and forcefully advocating for policies that preserve and expand landowner protections.
+We also seek to provide clarity concerning Act 250 jurisdiction and landowner liability in Vermont.
+VMBA was also the first statewide outdoor recreation nonprofit in the country to create opportunities for our Chapters to utilize federal funding for projects on private land without seeking an easement.
+Lastly, the association provides insurance offering and additional layer of protection to landowners that host mountain biking trails on their land.
+Please find below a list of relevant resources, and please feel free to reach out with any questions.

-- VMBA Landowners 3-26 – Summary of the 10-yr.
+- Landowner Brochure – Summary of the 10-yr.
 Access Agreement, Act 250, VT Trail System & the Landowner Liability Act

 - VMBA Insurance Summary

 The riding in Vermont is like nowhere else in the country for several reasons.
 The combination of our remarkable public land managers is unmatched by any other state from a local and federal perspective.
 Private landowners have a rich history of being dedicated to all Vermonters having access to amazing outdoor experiences, which the legislature supports through the Landowner Liability Act.
 The VMBA Chapters comprise an unbelievable force of advocates dedicated to building trails, hosting events and stewarding countless landowner relationships.
 Our Chapters are united through the association and our voice is gaining momentum.
 As we grow and welcome new riders into our sport and forests, we’re committed to preserving the wonderful and unique character that makes Vermont a special place.